 On July 19, 2017, the City of New York released CreateNYC, New York City’s first-ever cultural plan.
 To shape the plan design, the city worked with dozens of local organizations, which helped gather feedback from nearly 200,000 residents.
 Among those many partners was the Asian American Arts Alliance (A4), which was committed to ensuring that the voices of NYC artists & residents in the AAPI community were included in the planning process.

 In February 2017, I worked with the amazing Andrea Louie, Anjali Goyal, and Ariel Estrada of A4 to create an interactive workshop and online survey infused with a social practice artist’s spirit, to delve into what A4’s community believed was and wasn’t working when it came to arts and culture in New York City.
-About 50 people attended the workshop at Elmhurst Library in Queens, and 70 participated in the online survey.
+About 50 people attended the workshop at Elmhurst Library in Queens, and 70 additional people participated in the online survey.

 Over and over again, we heard that city’s arts & culture needs, challenges, and plans must be intrinsically connected to the other critical challenges facing the city, including affordable housing, arts education, and fostering a more compassionate and equitable culture.
 As sharers moved fluidly between social issues, economic issues, and recommendations specific to makers and arts & culture institutions, they emphasized that mindset shifts were needed, not just completing a set of tactics.